Nozbe/NoOffice.org/_book/intro.md

 subtitle: Embrace change of a more flexible, transparent and geographically dispersed work.
 ---

 This is 2020.
 Times are a-changing.
 Faster than we ever thought possible due to the COVID-19 outbreak.
 I've always wanted to write a book about successfully managing an all-remote team, but I've never had the time to do it.
-Now that almost everyone has been forced to go "work from home" and all teams are essentially "remote," I've ditched all the plans I had for this year and decided to finally let it all out.
+Now that almost everyone has been forced to go "work from home" and all teams are essentially "remote", I've ditched all the plans I had for this year and decided to finally let it all out.

 This book is my guide to getting it all done from a distance.
 After more than 13 years of leading a team completely remotely and close to 20 years working from home myself, I believe I've got some experience to share, and I know people need this stuff now more than ever.